Categories

 Creamy/high-fat sauces Carbonara, heavy cheese sauces Heaviness, bloating, urgency

-Fat bombs Large nuts portions, oily snacks, very fatty desserts Dose overload (often the real problem)
+Fat bombs Large portions of nuts, oily snacks, and very fatty desserts Dose overload (often the real problem)

 Spicy + fatty combo Hot wings + chips, spicy curry + creamy sauce Irritation + urgency